Clarkliu97/monopoly/README.md

 - The default GUI entry point is `main.py`.
 - Training now starts from scratch by default; use `--resume` only when you actually want checkpoint resume behavior.
+- `--plain_output` is recommended for non-interactive terminals, redirected output, and `nohup` runs.
 - For first-time training on a machine without CUDA, pass `--device cpu` explicitly if you want to avoid any ambiguity.
 - Logs and checkpoints are intentionally local artifacts and are ignored by `.gitignore`.